-Credit ratings are very important to all reinsurance companies, including SCOR, as ceding companies wish to reinsure their risks with companies that have a satisfactory financial position.
-For more details on the current rating of the Group, refer to SCOR 2022 Universal Registration Document, section 1.2.4 - Ratings information.
+The Group's reinsurance activities are affected by the way its existing and prospective clients perceive its financial strength, particularly through its ratings, as ceding companies wish to reinsure their risks with companies that have a satisfactory financial position.
+For further details on the current rating of the Group, see the 2023 Universal Registration Document, Section 1.2.4 - Ratings Information.
 Due to parental support, the rating of SI is aligned with that of the Group.
 Therefore, the downgrade risk of SI is equivalent to the downgrade risk on SCOR's group.